zephhhhhhhh/NewVape2/README.md

   # NewVape2

   <p>A new maintained fork of VapeV4 for Roblox.
-After the original founder moved on, we've decided to continue the legacy with regular updates and new features.</p>
+After the original founder moved on, we've decided to continue the legacy

 </div>

 ## ⚡ Execute